vahit19/4DeepAnalytics.com/README.md

 (25)Ulus Parkı
 (26)İstiklal Caddesi 1
 (27)İstiklal Caddesi 2

+YOLO v3 Dependency:

+YOLOv3 trained on COCO is used for person recognition and detection, I have not included the weights as a part of the repository as it is quite big (236MB).
+You can download it at https://pjreddie.com/media/files/yolov3.weights and add it to the folder - "yolo-coco" as a part of the repository.
+I have mentioned the folder path on line number 203, and can be changed.

+yolopath = "yolo-coco/" # Path points to folder containing weights, cfg and names.

 The application detects people who are close by and not adhering to the distancing norms and marks them in RED bounding boxes, signifying risk.
 Others, are in GREEN.